a-v-e-s/randomFileOpener/README.txt

   Windows or
   Unix-like OS with xdg-open

+randomFile.py hasn't been tested on a Mac, but might work anyways.

 This program now features a tkinter GUI!
 Open it from the command line with:
   $ python3 /path/to/randomFile.py